What Are the Most Common Knee Injuries and How Can They Be Treated?

 Reconstructive Surgery

-When ligaments and ears rupture, reconstruction surgery may be necessary.
+When ligaments and tendons rupture, reconstruction surgery may be necessary.
 Reconstruction procedures include the following:

 • Ligament Reconstruction: For severe ACL, PCL, or multiple ligament injuries, reconstructive surgery may be necessary.
-This involves replacing the damaged ligament with a graft, allowing for restored knee stability over time.
+This often involves replacing the damaged ligament with a graft.

-• Tendon Repair: When the patellar tendon is ruptured or severely torn, tendon repair surgery can reattach and strengthen the tendon for better knee function.
+• Tendon Repair: When the patellar tendon is ruptured or severely torn, tendon repair surgery can reattach and strengthen the tendon.

 Our personalized approach means that each treatment plan is designed with the patient’s lifestyle and goals in mind.
 Whether recovery involves surgery or non-invasive treatments, our team is dedicated to guiding patients back to their activities with long-term knee health as a priority.